The Turning Point

 Must students be classified to attend your schools?

-Yes, all students who attend the Brookfield Schools Cherry Hill Campus, Brookfield Schools Haddon Heights Campus or Transition to College are classified.
+Yes, all students who attend the Brookfield Schools Cherry Hill Campus or Brookfield Schools Haddon Heights Campus are classified.

 Do I have to transport my child to Brookfield Schools?

 No, your local school district will provide door-to-door transportation to Brookfield Schools Haddon Heights Campus, Brookfield Schools Cherry Hill Campus or T2C.